 Lot Line Adjustment: The relocation of a common property boundary where an additional lot is not created and where an existing lot reduced in size by the adjustment complies with the dimensional requirements of this ordinance.
+In addition. a lot line adjustment shall include the addition and subtraction of vestigial alleys when being combined with an adjacent lot.
 See definition of Lot above.